 The Nomad Shelter lattice is structurally engineered with this added dimensional strength to support the rafters and provide 60 lbs per square foot snow loads and 100 mph wind resistance without vertical supporting posts.

-Nomad Shelter rafters have wooden connections to the central compression ring.
-The way the mortise and tenon joinery is designed to insert directly into the compression ring gives the connection far greater strength than the metal bracket designs of other companies.
+Nomad Shelter rafters use mortise and tenon joinery to connect to the central compression ring.
+This style of joinery is designed to insert directly into the compression ring, giving the connection far greater strength than the more common metal bracket or pin design.

-There are no pin connections so there is no torsion or twist in the frame.
-The rafters do not need hole drilled wire lacing to prevent twist.
-There is one hole drilled in the rafter at the top for a gust lock cable.
+Our mortise and tenon joinery prevents torsion or twist in the frame.
+The rafters do not need wire lacing to prevent twist or to have extra screw holes drilled to secure brackets or insert pins.
+There is only one hole drilled in the rafter at the top to allow for a gust lock cable which secures all rafters strongly to the central ring.

 12-16 foot yurts: 4' ring with 3 layers of glued and bolted Douglas fir 2x material.